ephemeralfuture/detached/README.md

 # detached

 RFID Pi setup guide
-This is the guide for setting up Raspberry Pis for the project "Detached Touch".
+This is the guide for setting up Raspberry Pis for the project "Detached Touch" for the artwork *it seemed like we were moving closer together*.
 It is run from three Arduinos all running the same code with RFID tag readers attached, one Raspberry Pi, a Python script and a monitor.

 The following is a step-by-step for setting up the Raspberry Pi.